Ulaskarakoc/ukblog/content/publication/karakoc-2018-metin/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'Metin Coşgel and Boğaç Ergene, The economics of Ottoman justice: settlement and trial in the Sharia courts, Cambridge: Cambridge University Press, 2016'
+title: 'Book Review: Metin Coşgel and Boğaç Ergene, The economics of Ottoman justice: settlement and trial in the Sharia courts, Cambridge: Cambridge University Press, 2016'
 subtitle: ''
 summary: ''